Thirkleby High and Low with Osgodby: Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It also lies within the Stillington electoral division of North Yorkshire County Council and the White Horse ward of Hambleton District Council.
+From 1974 to 2023 it was part of the district of Hambleton.
+It is now administered by the unitary North Yorkshire Council.

 Geography

 The parish is 2,592 acre in size.
-The parish consists of the villages of Great (or High) Thirkleby, Little (or Low) Thirkleby and the scattered hamlet of Osgodby.
+The parish consists of the villages of Great (or High) Thirkleby and Little (or Low) Thirkleby, and the scattered hamlet of Osgodby.
 Thirkleby Beck divides Great and Little Thirkleby and runs south as part of the tributary system of the River Swale.
-The A19 road passes north westward through the southern part of the parish.
-The two villages are linked by Arden Bridge which is a Grade II listed structure probably built by John Carr in the 18th century.
+The A19 road passes north-westward through the southern part of the parish.
+The two villages are linked by Arden Bridge, which is a Grade II listed structure probably built by John Carr in the 18th century.

 The nearest settlements to the centre point of the two villages are Bagby 1.3 mi to the north-west, Kilburn 2.3 mi to the east, Carlton Husthwaite 1.8 mi to the south-east and Hutton Sessay 1.5 mi to the south.

 Demography

 In 1881, the UK Census recorded the population as 261.
-In 2001 the UK Census recorded a population of 224 of which 47.8% were male and 52.2% were female and 191 were over the age of sixteen years.
+In 2001 the UK Census recorded a population of 224, of whom 47.8% were male and 52.2% were female, and 191 were over the age of sixteen years.
 The 2011 UK Census recorded a population of 266, of which 47.4% were male and 52.6% were female and 232 were over the age of sixteen years.
 Population density was recorded as 0.2 per hectare.

 Religion

 The church is a Grade II* listed building, dedicated to All Saints.
 It was designed by Victorian architect Edward Buckton Lamb and built in 1851 for Lady Frankland-Russell of Thirkleby Park, in memory of her husband Robert.
-The burial vault of the earlier church was retained but the fine pews were moved to the church of St Andrew's at Blubberhouses (another Frankland-Russell estate church also designed by E.B.
-Lamb).
+The burial vault of the earlier church was retained but the fine pews were moved to the church of St Andrew's at Blubberhouses (another Frankland-Russell estate church also designed by E. B. Lamb).
 All Saints has several Frankland memorials and other monumental inscriptions, including a fine piece by the sculptor John Flaxman.

 The previous church was rebuilt in 1722 on the site of the original 12th-century building.